FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 ![](include/SpatRevolution_UserGuide_-114.jpg)

-You will notice how the Spat Reverberation handles the stereo image naturally, because it is modelling the entire mix scene in the acoustic context of a Virtual Room, rather than the conventional 'voltage controlled' left-right pan pot that all audio mixers offer for stereo mixing.
+You will notice how the SPAT Reverberation handles the stereo image naturally, because it is modelling the entire mix scene in the acoustic context of a Virtual Room, rather than the conventional 'voltage controlled' left-right pan pot that all audio mixers offer for stereo mixing.

 This method of working in a stereo Room invites a different approach to stereo panorama source mixing in the studio or on twin stack PA systems.
 It can also be a way to down mix from a surround format to stereo by simulating the speaker configuration and 'recording' it in stereo.